shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/GPIO/GPIO_IOToggle/readme.txt

 This example describes how to configure and use GPIOs through the STM32F4xx HAL API.

-PK3 IO (configured in output push-pull mode) toggles in a forever loop.
+PC10 IO (configured in output push-pull mode) toggles in a forever loop.
-On STM32469I-EVAL RevB board these IOs is connected to LED1.

 In this example, HCLK is configured at 180 MHz.